Evaluating Learning Congestion control Schemes for LEO Constellations: Micro-benchmarks

 \textbf{Varying Bandwidth, Base RTT and Non-Congestive Loss}.
 Here, we add random packet loss to the setup above to emulate effects of harsh weather \cite{rain_fade}.
 We do so by uniformly selecting a random loss probability from the range $0$\% - $1$\%.
 We plot the cumulative goodput distribution in dashed lines in Figure \ref{fig:response_goodput_cdf} and the evolution of the sending rate in Figure \ref{fig:response_send_rate} (bottom).

 Cubic is known to perform very poorly in the presence of non-congestive loss, being a loss-based protocol; this is clearly shown in Figure \ref{fig:response_goodput_cdf} (dashed blue line).
-In Figure \ref{fig:response_send_rate}, we observe that Cubic's sending rate gets suppressed due to the recurring non-congestive loss.
-BBRv3 tracks the available bandwidth well in the presence of non-congestive loss (dashed orange line).
-In this experimental setup, the packet loss rate remains below the 2\% threshold that causes BBRv3 to stop probing for bandwidth \cite{bbrv3}.
-As a result, its loss-handling mechanism demonstrates resilience to non-congestive loss.
-Exceeding this threshold with a higher packet loss rate would have caused BBRv3 to become much less responsive; we observed this behaviour during experimentation, which is omitted here for brevity.
+In Figure \ref{fig:response_send_rate}, we observe that Cubic's sending rate collapses due to the recurring non-congestive loss.
+BBRv3 struggles to track the bandwidth it would otherwise, while it experiences non-congestive loss (dashed orange line).
+In this setup, BBRv3 allows bandwidth probing only while the per-round-trip loss rate stays below its configured loss threshold (default 2\%) \cite{bbrv3}.
+When loss exceeds that threshold, BBRv3 treats the current bytes in-flight volume as too aggressive, pausing further bandwidth exploration.
+This is clearly seen at 180 seconds (Figure \ref{fig:response_send_rate} (bottom)), where BBRv3 is unable to explore the available bandwidth due to the higher non-congestive loss.
+This result highlights the drawbacks of the congestion window freeze approach used in \cite{starquic, satcp}, which is that it does not address the non-congestive loss that LEO paths may experience.
+In contrast, LeoCC uses BBRv1 as the basis for its implementation.
+Since BBRv1 largely ignores loss and LeoCC does not rely on packet loss as a congestion signal, LeoCC is resistant to non-congestive loss, tracking the available bandwidth similarly well to the non-loss setup.
 Vivace tracks the available bandwidth well in the presence of non-congestive loss (dashed purple line), as \cite{vivace_uspace} suggests.
-Both Sage (dashed red line) and Astraea (dashed green line) are resistant to non-congestive loss, tracking the available bandwidth very closely compared to the lossless setup, albeit still exhibiting poor performance overall.
+Astraea (dashed green line) is resistant to non-congestive loss (similar to the findings of \cite{lucapaper_systematic_rlcc}), tracking the available bandwidth very closely compared to the lossless setup, albeit still exhibiting poor performance overall.